-Well, for one, their diet is rich in fish, poultry, beans, olive oil, whole grains, dairy, red wine, fruits, and vegetables.
+The Italian diet is for one, their diet is rich in fish, poultry, beans, olive oil, whole grains, dairy, red wine, fruits, and vegetables.
 Yes, vegetables – not just Italian vegetables but even veggies that came from other parts of the world but the Italians somehow manage to create amazing dishes with.
 That being said, there are several types of Italian vegetables that you’ll rarely find in other parts of the world.

 It also turns out that although Italians enjoy the experience of eating (they do spend hours over lunch, dinner, or even a coffee break), they don’t eat or drink excessively.
 But rather they take their sweet time relaxing and socializing – while dining.
 Mealtime for them is about spending time with loved ones.

 If we’re enjoying Italian foods so much, perhaps it’s not a bad idea either to adapt their style of dining leisurely.
 Italian food is not just limited to pizzas, risotto, or pasta, there are a number of amazing Italian dishes that are definitely worth trying.
 You may perhaps start with some vegetable recipes that we shared at the end of this article.